Homeworld 3's new Steam demo has atmosphere, but I'm not sure about the controls

 Good news, star admirals with decent CPM!
 Gearbox and Blackbird Interactive's strategy escapade Homeworld 3 has a demo on Steam.
 It's been live for a few days, actually, but whether due to the bombardment of other Steam Fest goodies or my being led astray by the similar-but-nerdier Nebulous: Fleet Command, I didn't try it till last night.
 The demo includes a tutorial mission, four maps and the War Games mode, a one-to-three player affair which essentially turns Homeworld into a roguelike - pitching you up against unpredictable opposition while unlocking new fleets and doling out Artifacts that augment your vessels.

-If you already have your heart set on the game, you might feel like waiting till the space sim's full release on March 8th.
-But here's the kicker, O would-be Commander Adama: any War Games progress you make in the demo (Steam link here) will transfer to the final release.
+If you already have your heart set on the game, you might feel like waiting till the space sim's full release on March 8th (Feb 8th update: it's been delayed till May 13th).
+But here's the kicker, O would-be Commander Adama: any War Games progress you make in the demo - Steam link here - will transfer to the final release.
 Besides, I have a feeling you'll want to give the controls a try before buying.

 Homeworld 3 gives you a choice of two, somewhat deceptively-named camera control schemes, "modern" and "classic", which determine whether you'll need to say, right-click to engage WASD camera movement, or whether you can mouse-wheel-zoom right through the ship you're locked onto.
 Neither system feels intuitive, with much of the tutorial given over to belabouring their differences, and there's been a certain amount of player pushback on the Steam forums and Reddit.